 The Insolvency Practitioner must submit a report to court on your IVA proposal saying whether it is fit for creditors to consider or not.
 It will be fit if it fairly balances the interests of all stakeholders concerned.

 If it is fair, a meeting of your creditors will be set for usually 2-4 weeks from the date of filing the proposal.
 At this stage the IVA is not approved or in place, this will only happen at the meetings when creditors vote on your proposal.
 Should creditors be threatening legal action e.g. bailiffs or should a bankruptcy hearing be taking place it is possible to apply for an order of the court preventing any further action (known as an interim order).

 Creditors must vote upon the proposal and must vote in favour by a majority of 75% or more (by value of debts of voting creditors).

 Where creditors reject the proposal an adjournment of 2 weeks is permitted to understand and hopefully overcome their reasons for rejection.

 Once the IVA is approved you can run your financial affairs in accordance with the proposal and be safe in the knowledge that none of your unsecured creditors can make you bankrupt or take possession of your assets.

-Greater detail on the IVA itself can be obtained by contacting Kevin Lucas of Lucas Johnson on 0330 900 2000.
+Greater detail on the IVA itself can be obtained by contacting Kevin Lucas on 0330 128 9489.